ofisette/mdjoy/README.md

 ## License

-You can use Dorothy under the terms of the MIT License; see [`LICENSE.md`](https://github.com/ofisette/mdjoy/blob/master/LICENSE.md) in the project files.
+You can use mdjoy under the terms of the MIT License; see [`LICENSE.md`](https://github.com/ofisette/mdjoy/blob/master/LICENSE.md) in the project files.

 ## Status

-This is experimental software initially developed for my specific needs and those of other laboratory members.
+This is experimental software developed for my specific needs and those of other members of the laboratory I worked in.
 It has not been extensively tested.
 Use at your own risks!

 ## Installation